 Leviathan raid stage 1: the Castellum

 There are four triangular plates in front of the large doors in this area, each of which is marked with its own sigil.
 One of these plates has the ghostly outline of another sigil floating above it - this is the plate you have to activate in order to progress.
-The first time you enter the raid, this will be the Sun door at the back of the arena.
-You'll return twice more to the Castellum to open doors to other trials (unless you find a shortcut).
+This changes each week, depending on which of the three trials (Royal Pools, Pleasure Gardens, or Gauntlet) is first.
+You'll return twice more to the Castellum to open doors to the next two, unless you find a shortcut.

 You unlock doors by placing three banners into the plates, and their ghostly outlines indicate which you need next.
-The Hound banner should be the first one you need for the Sun door, followed by the Axes and the Chalice.
+For the Sun door, which leads to the Royal Pools, the Hound banner should be the first one you need, followed by the Axes and the Chalice.

 Banners are carried by Standard Bearers - marked Cabal who will spawn at the doors near each plate.
 The Standard Bearer who spawns near the Hound plate will drop the Hound banner, for instance.
 Look around the arena and make a mental note of each door and its markings.